tailscale/setec/docs/README.md

 - Thereafter, the `activate` method must be used to update the current active version.
 This ensures the operator of the service has precise control over which version of a secret should be used at a time.
+   - The special `create-version` method automatically activates the set version and does not require a call to `activate`.

 ### Deleting Values